amattioc/SDMX/README.md

-Sdmx Connectors for Scientific Software
+Sdmx Connectors for Statistical Software
 ====

 Browse SDMX data providers, build your queries and get data directly in your favourite tool.